Located along I-94, about 7.5 miles east of Tappen, North Dakota, is the once-thriving town of Crystal Springs, now a ghost town.

 The post office closed its doors forever in 1993.

-Today, the Crystal Springs school is perched atop a hill that can be seen from the Interstate.
+Today, the Crystal Springs school is perched atop a hill visible from the Interstate.
 Across from the school and down the hill is the old church.
 An old house and a gas station can also be seen here.
-Only a handful of residents still live in the area, which still supports an active church.
+Only a handful of residents still live in the area, supporting an active church.

 Also See: